andreafioraldi/qasan/README.md

 You need the lief python3 package.

-Build using the `build.py` script specifying the path to the ASAN DSO.
+Build using the `build.py` script specifying the path to the ASan DSO.

 ```